Abstract collection for CinC 2021 is open. Please do consult our abstract preparation guidelines below.

 If your abstract is accepted, and you have submitted a properly formatted PDF version of it, the PDF version will appear in the conference program, and not the text version.
 See the Instructions for preparing PDF abstracts.

-Click here to deposit your abstract 2020.
-A link for the 2020 paper collection site will appear in due course.
+Click here to deposit your abstract 2021.
 Please note that before submitting your abstract, you will be required to create a user name and password.
-The deadline for regular abstracts will be 1st May 2020.
-We frequently receive requests asking for the exact time on the 1st May that the abstract submission system will close.
-Please treat the deadline as Midnight on the 1st May in your local time zone.
+The deadline for regular abstracts will be 15th April 2021.
+We frequently receive requests asking for the exact time on the 15th April that the abstract submission system will close.
+Please treat the deadline as Midnight on the 15th April in your local time zone.

 When your abstract is ready to be submitted, go to the CinC abstract and paper collection site and follow the instructions there to upload your text abstract (and, if applicable, the PDF version of it).
 When you have done so, you will receive a passcode for your abstract.
 You will need this passcode to revise your abstract and when submitting your full paper.